ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 **Advantages**:

 1. Schema is a first-class citizen
-2. A widely used schema format.
+2. A widely used schema format
 3. A popular option with Kafka Connect (makes it easier for users to migrate)

 **Disadvantages**: